remy/remysharp.com/public/drafts/codes.md

 It's unfair to expect that those individuals *should* have reported the event at the time (or even that they wanted anything done).
 However, I have been keen to prevent those individuals that we were able to identify from returning to our event - but in truth there's no system, per se, to prevent them from buying tickets, it's something we would need to process by hand.

 I collect resources on handling these situations and ways to make events safer.
-If you want to expose yourself to more, I'd highly recommend following [Karolina Szczur](https://twitter.com/fox) and reading through some (if not all) of the posts I've [collected on pinboard](https://pinboard.in/u:rem/t:coc).
+If you want to expose yourself to more I'd recommend reading through some (if not all) of the posts I've [collected on pinboard](https://pinboard.in/u:rem/t:coc), and following the authors and advocates where possible.

 If you have any reading recommendations or suggestions, I'd love for you to share in the comments, in your own blog post or via Twitter (or you can [email me](mail to:remy@leftlogic.com) if you prefer not to post publicly).